ufo-kit/concert/docs/devel/tutorial.rst

 :meth:`._set_position` above, obtain the value in the exact same units as they were specified in the respective :class:`.Quantity` they implement.
-E.g. if the above :meth:`_set_position` implemented a quantity with units set in kilometers, the :attr:`.position` of the :meth:`._set_position` will also be in kilometers.
+E.g. if the above :meth:`_set_position` implemented a quantity with units set in kilometers, the :attr:`~.LinearMotor.position` of the :meth:`._set_position` will also be in kilometers.
 On the other hand the getters do not need to return the exact same quantity but the value must be compatible, so the above :meth:`._get_position` could return millimeters and the user would get the value in kilometers, as defined in the respective :class:`.Quantity`.

 Parameter setters can be cancelled by hitting *ctrl-c*.
 If you want a parameter to make some cleanup action after *ctrl-c* is pressed, you should implement the